pydataberlin/pydata-berlin-intro-slides/slides.rst

 * PyData-Berlin 2015 is happening!
 * 29th -- 30th May @ Betahaus
 * CFP soon, start thinking about proposals
-* Volunteers will receive free entry
+* Volunteers will receive free entry!

 Announcements
 -------------